Chart Color Schemes

 Bondi hosts a young demographic, positioning it in the bottom quartile nationwide

-Bondi's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-Compared to Greater Sydney, Bondi has a higher concentration of residents aged 25-34 (32.6%) but fewer residents aged 5-14 (6.1%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the population aged 15 to 24 has increased from 7.6% to 10.0%, while the 45 to 54 age group has decreased from 10.4% to 8.9%, and the 5 to 14 age group has dropped from 7.2% to 6.1%.
-By 2041, Bondi's population is projected to undergo significant demographic changes, with the 85+ cohort showing the strongest growth at 102%, adding 234 residents to reach a total of 464.
-Residents aged 65 and above will drive 81% of this population growth, indicating a trend towards an aging demographic.
-Conversely, population declines are projected for the 55-64 age group and the 5-14 age group.
+At age 34 years, Bondi's median age is lower than Greater Sydney's average of 37 years, and significantly younger than Australia's median age of 38 years.
+Compared to Greater Sydney, Bondi has a higher proportion of residents aged 25-34 (32.6%), but fewer residents aged 5-14 (6.1%).
+This concentration of 25-34 year-olds is notably higher than the national average of 14.5%.
+Between the 2021 Census and the present, the proportion of Bondi's population aged 15-24 has grown from 7.6% to 10.0%, while the proportion of residents aged 45-54 has declined from 10.4% to 8.9%.
+Additionally, the percentage of residents aged 5-14 has decreased from 7.2% to 6.1%.
+By 2041, population forecasts indicate significant demographic shifts in Bondi.
+The cohort aged 85 and above is projected to grow by 101%, adding 233 residents to reach a total of 464.
+Residents aged 65 and above will drive 82% of the population growth, reflecting broader demographic aging trends.
+Conversely, population declines are forecast for the cohorts aged 55-64 and 5-14.